 The mistake: Investing in internal changes that do not have a direct impact on improving results.

 The result: A flurry of activity around internal funds that were available from a “different budget” (office improvement funds) and enrollment numbers that continue to decline.

 Best practice: Get the authority to re-allocate those alternative budget dollars to fund actions that have a direct impact on recruiting results.
 Put the money where it will do the most good.
 This post can help you determine which ideas you should be investing in right now (and how to say ‘”no” to the not-so-great ones).

 3. Invest in a Pathway Program as a Quick Fix

 Pathway programs are increasingly turned to as the quick fix to international student recruiting problems.
 These tie ups often fail within two to three years as both parties cannot agree on why the numbers are not improving as expected (and promised).
-See our recent blog post on this topic here.

 The question: Are you lured by increased marketing exposure without the upfront costs and not looking more closely at the long-term ramifications?
 Are you giving up too much control to a third party that is not truly aligned with your mission and goals?

 The mistake: Diving down this path without seriously considering the long-term impact (10 to 30 year contracts!) will tie the hands of your future colleagues in ways that will likely hamper your, and their, ability to succeed.

 The result: Enrollment growth that is always just beyond your reach and not quite as good as everyone projected on that terrific excel chart that was passed around before the pathway contract was signed.